Surviving one of the biggest earthquakes recorded in history

 I recognized that I, too, had been traumatized like everyone else.

-This is Fuji-san...Mount Fuji, the sacred mountain the Japanese love.
-It's an active volcano
+This is Fuji-san...Mount Fuji is the sacred mountain the Japanese love.

-This time in my life, in Japan was when the world seemed crazy: earthquakes, radiation, tsunamis, sons deploying to war zones.
-It was a lot to take in as it is now with the pandemic and the climate crisis.
+This time in my life, in Japan, was when the world seemed crazy: earthquakes, radiation, tsunamis, and sons deploying to war zones.
+It was a lot to take in, as it was with the pandemic and now with the climate crisis.

-As I worked my way through my own experience, I recognized that we sometimes shut down to preserve, to avoid a meltdown, we hit the circuit breaker in order to cope.
+As I worked my way through my own experience, I recognized that we sometimes shut down to preserve, to avoid a meltdown, we hit the circuit breaker to cope.

 And this is okay.
 It’s normal.
 It’s called resilience and adaptability.